thabo104/appstore-alexa-docs/_docs/firetv/getting_started/Recommendations/fire-tv-recommendations-overview.md

 github: true
 ---

-{% include note.html content="Recommendations from 3rd-party apps is a feature in development.
-This functionality will roll out in a future release.
+{% include note.html content="Recommendations from 3rd-party apps is a feature in development and only supported by Fire TV Gen 2 and Fire TV Stick Gen 2 devices.
+The recommendations functionality will roll out to all devices in a future release.
 You can prepare for the release by incorporating recommendations into your app now." %}

 You can send recommendations to users about the content (movies, shows, music, games) you want them to watch.
 Recommendations appear on a "Recommended By Your Apps" row on the Fire TV home screen.